-The methodology adopted for this ESMP study is as follows:
+The methodology that was followed while conducting the ESMP study is as follows:

 - i.
-Literature Review: Review of published literatures was conducted, with priority given to publications of government institutions as well as international organizations, to collect information on project surroundings.
+Literature Review: Published literature of government institutions and international organizations was reviewed to collect information on project surroundings.
 The Municipality/Rural Municipality (RM) and its Ward profiles are used to collect the socio-economic baseline information of the Subproject.
 National policies, legislative frameworks and Multilateral Development Bank (MDB) policies were reviewed to understand the priorities and any legally binding requirements were studied that should be complied with while implementing the project.
 The Legislative provisions relevant to the project are listed in Annex 4. - ii.
 Field Survey and Investigation: Field surveys were conducted to generate information on the physical, biological and socio-economic environment of the project area.
 The physical environment; air quality data was monitored by Temtop Airing-1000 PM Detector, noise level by UNI-T UT 353 Mini Sound Meter (dB) and water quality by EXTECH ExStik II DO600.
-Field observation of the core project area and the surrounding vicinity of the Subproject footprint area were applicable for the biological assessment.
-The consultation was conducted with local communities around substation site and the settlement areas that benefit from the project. - iii.
+Field observation of the core project area and the surrounding vicinity of project footprint area was applicable for the biological assessment.
+Priority was given to the consultation with local communities at substation sites and the settlement areas that benefit from the project. - iii.
 Data Analysis: All potential Subproject impacts on physical, biological, socioeconomic and cultural resources were integrated and assessed using best practice of Multilateral Development Banks, and also complied with national requirements.
 The Geographic Information System and SW Maps were used for the field assessment and analysis of the CPA and SPS data and presentation of the maps in the ESMP report.
-The project footprint Ward and Municipality/RM are considered for the collection of socio-economic and baseline information.
+The project foot print Ward and Municipality/RM are considered for the collection of socio-economic and baseline information.

 - iv.
 Impact Evaluation: The significance of impacts was evaluated on the basis of reversibility, nature, magnitude, extent and duration of the impact.
 Identification of magnitude, extent and duration is as provided in the National EIA Guidelines, 1993 of Nepal.
 While evaluating the impacts and prescribing mitigation, maximum efforts were made to get expert opinion and input from the DSUEP's technical and safeguard consultant team. - v.
-Public Consultation: As per the Government of Nepal EPA and the AIIB Environmental and Social Policy (ESP), pre-notifications with the subject of consultation, venue, and time were given at Subproject footprint area, local level and affected Ward office in presence of the concerned local stakeholders.
-Consultations were conducted in the Subproject area; at substations and the distribution line system settlement areas with local stakeholders. - vi.
+Public Consultation: As per the Government of Nepal EPA and the AIIB Environmental and Social Policy (ESP), pre-notifications with the subject of consultation, venue, and time were given at Subproject foot-print area, local level and affected Ward office in presence of the concerned local stakeholders.
+Consultations were conducted in the Subproject area, at substations and the distribution line system settlement areas with local stakeholders. - vi.
 Report Format: The ESMP report is prepared as per the Environmental and Social Policy (ESP) of the AIIB, which contains an executive summary, a main report, and annexes as appropriate, including one on the nature and findings of consultations undertaken.
 All the comments and suggestions from the field consultation are mentioned in the ESMP report.